adam-savard/adam-savard/README.md

 My public repos don't share the whole story, since the majority of my work is hidden in a private repo; I have approx. 1700 commits not counted here.
 The language I've grown used to using is vanilla JS, so the majority of my projects focus on that as well.

 ## Skills
-🔴 - Beginner Level
+⭕ - Begining exploration

-🟡 - Intermediate Level
+🟦 - Moderately confident

-🟢 - Advanced Level
+✅ - Very confident

-- JavaScript 🟢
+- ✅ JavaScript
-- Linux Administration (installed Arch btw) 🟡/🟢
+- ✅ Linux Administration (installed Arch btw)
-- Linux Terminal 🟡
+- 🟦 Linux Terminal
-- HTML 🟢
+- ✅ HTML
-- CSS 🟡
+- 🟦 CSS
-- Building complex systems (full stack) 🟢
+- ✅ Building complex systems (full stack)
-- NodeJS 🟢
+- ✅ NodeJS
-- Electron 🔴
+- ⭕ Electron
-- React 🔴
+- ⭕ React
-- Building APIs and routes 🟢
+- ✅ Building APIs and routes
-- Express.JS 🟢
+- ✅ Express.JS
-- PIXI.JS 🟢
+- ✅ PIXI.JS
-- Bash/FISH scripting 🟡
+- 🟦 Bash/FISH scripting
-- AWS EC2 Management 🟡
+- 🟦 AWS EC2 Management
-- Docker 🔴
+- ⭕ Docker

 ## My Favorite Repos
 [PIXI Table](https://github.com/adam-savard/pixi-js-table)